Quantum Mechanics in symmetry language: Introduction

-In this work we show that the issues and questions summarized above can be understood if we describe the relation between a system and an observer or environment by symmetries and the process of measurement as their breaking.
+Here we review a proposal for reformulating quantum mechanics around the fundamental concept of symmetry~\cite{houriqmsymm,houriqmsymm0}.
+We show that the issues and questions raised about quantum mechanics can be better clarified if we describe the relation between a system and an observer or environment by symmetries and the process of measurement\footnote{Here by measurement we always mean {\it sharp measurements} unless it is explicitly mentioned otherwise.} as their breaking.
 This interpretation does not modify the established principles of quantum mechanics and the process of measurement~\cite{qmvonneumann,qmdirac}.
-For this reason, we prefer to call it a new {\it description} or {\it language} for presenting quantum mechanics rather than a new interpretation, construction, or emergence.
+For this reason, we prefer to call it a new {\it description} or {\it language} for presenting quantum mechanics rather than a new interpretation or construction.

 The concept of symmetry is not new for quantum mechanics and quantum information.
-For instance, in algebraic quantum mechanics~\cite{qmvonneumann,qmalgebr} symmetries of state space (Hilbert space) and their relation with their classical analogues are extensively used to demonstrate the appearance of superselections by decoherence.
-However, symmetries are not considered as a foundational necessity even when issues such as measurement problems are addressed~\cite{qmmeasuresupersel,qmalgebrinterp}.
+In algebraic quantum mechanics~\cite{qmvonneumann,qmalgebr} symmetries of state space (Hilbert space) and their relation with their classical analogues are extensively used to demonstrate the appearance of superselections by decoherence or lack of common reference frame~\cite{qmrefframe}.
+However, symmetries are not considered as a foundational necessity when issues related to measurement are addressed~\cite{qmmeasuresupersel,qmalgebrinterp}.
 In~\cite{qmsymminterp} the crucial role of symmetries in quantum mechanics is recognized, and superposition and indeterminism are associated to symmetries.
 But no axiomatic construction for quantum physics based on symmetries is proposed.
-Moreover, emphasis is on symmetries of spacetime coordinates which are considered to have their own properties without any connection to quantum physics and quantum effects are considered to be manifestations of relativistic spacetime symmetries.
+Moreover, their emphasis is on the symmetries of spacetime coordinates, which are considered to have their own properties without any connection to quantum physics, and quantum effects are considered to be manifestations of relativistic spacetime symmetries.